WHO had asked India to ban toxin that killed children

 BANNED IN MANY COUNTRIES

-According to WHO, swallowing just 120 milligrams of monocrotophos - the weight of about five grains of rice - can be fatal to humans.
+According to WHO, swallowing just 1,200 milligrams of monocrotophos can be fatal to humans.
 Initial symptoms can include sweating, nausea, vomiting, blurred vision and hyper-salivation, or foaming at the mouth.

 Monocrotophos controls a range of pests from aphids to caterpillars, mites, moths, stem borers and locusts on various crops such as cotton, rice and sugarcane.

-Note: (This story corrects figure in para 9 after the World Health Organisation amended its report in July 22 story)